woniu7/workrest/README.md

-Have a rest every 50 minute at work!
+Have a rest every 40 minute at work!

+cl rest.c